wmf54/py_speed_comp/README.md

 - Vectorized Fortran compiled for Pyton with f2py
 - Fortran compiled into a .so file using the iso_c_binding module
 - Vectorized Fortran compiled into a .so file using the iso_c_binding module
+- C++ code compiled into a shared C lib file

 ## The results are in the figure below.
 ![Alt text of the image](https://github.com/wmf54/py_speed_comp/blob/main/Timing_Image_V2.png)